Together to Thrive

 What funding is available?

-In this first funding round the aim is to support between four and six charities split equally between Felton Fundraising and Creativity Unbound.
-A further funding round is likely to be held later in 2024.
+• In this funding round, six bursaries are available.
+A further funding round is likely to be held later in 2026.

 Who can apply?

-Priority will be given to groups with a relatively new fundraiser who has been in post for less than two years.
+• Priority will be given to organisations with a turnover between £100,000 and £1 million, and with a fundraiser who has been in post for less than two years.

 Other requirements